Alastair-Dsouza/django-assignment/README.md

 ## To run
 Go to myapp/register and register with unique email.
-Go to myapp/login and login with same details fr success.
+Go to myapp/login and login with same details for success.